ctfdavis/The-Angular-Way-Minimal-MEAN-Demo-with-TypeScript-Mongoose/README.md

 Building Node Server with TypeScript from the Ground up (1): https://dcufo.com/2021/08/08/63-building-node-server-with-typescript-from-the-ground-up-1/

 Building Node Server with TypeScript from the Ground up (2): https://dcufo.com/2021/08/16/64-building-node-server-with-typescript-from-the-ground-up-2/

+Building Node Server with TypeScript from the Ground up (3): https://dcufo.com/2021/08/29/65-building-node-server-with-typescript-from-the-ground-up-3/